LexSav7/dropwizard-test-task/README.md

 4. Start application with `java -jar target/dropwizard-test-task-1.0.0.jar server config-local.yml`
 5. Now you can access the application on `http://localhost:8080/v1/name`

+JWT
+---
+To generate JWT token go to the `http://localhost:8080/v1/jwt/generate`.
+Then enter the following credentials:

+Login: `login`
+Password: `password`

+You can then access protected resource with JWT token by link `http://localhost:8080/v1/auth`

 Deploy with Docker Compose
 ---
 To run application with docker compose, run following in the root directory where docker-compose.yml file exists